tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2018-03-10-kpw-arena-9-na-krawedzi.md

   [Kaszub](@/w/kaszub.md) and [Alisa](@/w/alisa.md) at ringside.
 Lots of aerial action.
 * Before the women's match, Kawaler cut his usual promo deriding the audience.
 [Alisa](@/w/alisa.md) gave [Bianca](@/w/bianca.md) a tough fight.
 * Korpo faced Corvus in a rematch from Godzina Zero 2016.
 In his promo, he ridiculed Corvus for growing a beer belly instead of preparing for their fight.
 * [Greg](@/w/greg.md) and [Kaszub](@/w/kaszub.md) initially jumped at each other's throats, but once the gong hit, they reenacted the Fingerpoke of Doom match.
 Kawaleria entered the ring to celebrate.
 * Pawłowski announced the result, then disappeared backstage.
-Shortly after, reappered and announced a new opponent for [Greg](@/w/greg.md).
+Shortly thereafter, he reappered and announced a new opponent for [Greg](@/w/greg.md).
-* Oliwa and Greg fight with light tubes, chairs, ladders, Lego bricks and a keyboard.
+* Oliwa and Greg fought with light tubes, chairs, ladders, Lego bricks and a keyboard.
 Plenty of blood from both.
 [Ron Corvus](@/w/ron-corvus.md) intervened to remind Greg he's coming for his championship.
 * Once the bell rang, Kawaleria attacked the bleeding Dawid, which included putting a ball gag on him.
-The faces, who now form a faction called Sojusz (_Alliance_) intervene.
+The faces, who now form a faction called Sojusz (_The Alliance_), intervene.
 Kawaler and Greg tried to attack [Mira](@/w/mira.md) with a taser, but were stopped by [Robert Star](@/w/robert-star.md).
 * This would be Kaszub's last appearance for KPW.